-200.5.1 Requirements of the Fresh Start Program
+210.5.1 Requirements of the Fresh Start Program

-- (1) The Fresh Start Program runs each Fall/Winter and is completed at the end of Winter Term. - (2) Students admitted to the Fresh Start Program will be permitted only one registration in the program. - (3) Students are required to enroll in the Fresh Start Program in the academic year following assessment of unsatisfactory standing and being required to withdraw from a Faculty unless other arrangements are made in advance with the Dean of that Faculty. - (4) Students normally take a reduced course load with no more than ★24 in one Fall/Winter.
-The Faculty from which the student was required to withdraw may specify a minimum and/or maximum number of courses to be taken in a given time period. - (5) EDU 200 is required of all students.
-Remedial instruction or other assistance such as math help, effective writing, time management, study skills, ESL courses, etc. may be required as assessed by the Faculty from which the student was required to withdraw, the Fresh Start Program Academic Advisor and/or the Academic Support Centre. - (6) In order to prepare the student for readmission, the recommending Faculty may provide a list of courses that the student should take while enrolled in the Fresh Start Program.
-If a student does not wish to reenroll in the program from which they were required to withdraw, they should, with the help of the Fresh Start Program Academic Advisor, select courses relevant to the program to which they wish to apply upon reestablishing satisfactory academic standing. - (7) Students may not take more than a total ★24 in the Fresh Start Program. - (8) Upon completion of the Fresh Start Program, consideration for admission or readmission to any Faculty requires Satisfactory Academic Standing. (see §200.5.2)
+- The Fresh Start Program runs each Fall/Winter and is completed at the end of Winter Term. - (2) Students recommended for the Fresh Start Program must meet with the Fresh Start Academic Advisor to receive information concerning the program's policies, procedures, requirements, application form, and to plan their individual Fresh Start Programs. - (3) Students admitted to the Fresh Start Program will be permitted only one registration in the program. - (4) Students are required to enrol in the Fresh Start Program in the academic year following assessment of unsatisfactory standing and being required to withdraw from a Faculty unless other arrangements are made in advance with the Dean of that Faculty. - (5) Students normally take a reduced course load with no more than ★24 in one Fall/Winter.
+The Faculty from which the student was required to withdraw may specify a minimum and/or maximum number of courses to be taken in a given time period. - (6) All students are required to take either a workshop entitled "Cognitive Strategies for Academic Success" from the Academic Support Centre (for which a fee will be assessed) or EDU 200 (regular University fees apply).
+Remedial instruction or other assistance such as math help, effective writing, time management, study skills, ESL courses, etc. may be required as assessed by the Faculty from which the student was required to withdraw, the Fresh Start Program Academic Advisor and/or the Academic Support Centre. - (7) In order to prepare the student for readmission, the recommending Faculty may provide a list of courses that the student should take while enrolled in the Fresh Start Program.
+Student who do not wish to re-enrol in the program from which they were required to withdraw should, with the help of the Fresh Start Program Academic Advisor, select courses relevant to the program to which they wish to apply upon reestablishing satisfactory academic standing. - (8) Students may not take more than a total ★24 in the Fresh Start Program. - (9) Upon completion of the Fresh Start Program, consideration for admission or readmission to any Faculty requires Satisfactory Academic Standing. (see §210.5.2)

-200.5.2 Academic Standing
+210.5.2 Academic Standing

-Assessment of Academic Standing is conducted for each student at the end of Fall/Winter regardless of whether the student was registered in one or both terms
+Assessment of Academic Standing is conducted for each student at the end of Fall/Winter regardless of whether the student was registered in one or both terms.

-Satisfactory Standing: Awarded to a student who obtains a GPA of 2.7 or greater on a minimum of ★18 or a GPA of 2.0 or greater on a minimum of ★24.
-In addition, all students must have a grade of D or greater in EDU 200.
+Satisfactory Standing: Awarded to a student who obtains a GPA of 2.7 or greater on a minimum of \star 18 or a GPA of 2.0 or greater on a minimum of \star 24.
+In addition, all students must have successfully completed "Cognitive Strategies for Academic Success" or achieved a grade of D or greater in EDU 200.

-Unsatisfactory: Students who do not maintain satisfactory academic standing will be required to withdraw and will not be considered for readmission to the University of Alberta.
+Unsatisfactory Standing: Students who do not maintain satisfactory academic standing will be required to withdraw and will not be considered for readmission to the University of Alberta.

-200.6 Visiting Student Certificate Program
+210.6 Visiting Student Certificate Program

-The Visiting Student Certificate Program is a unique program which allows international students the opportunity to spend one calendar year at the University of Alberta enrolling in intensive English as a Second Language classes as well as regular academic courses alongside Canadian students.
+The Visiting Student Certificate Program (VSCP) is a unique program which allows international students the opportunity to spend one calendar year at the University of Alberta enrolled in intensive English as a Second Language classes as well as regular academic courses alongside Canadian students.

-200.6.1 Requirements of the Visiting Student Certificate Program
+210.6.1 Requirements of the Visiting Student Certificate Program